MDalprato/reolink/README.md

 3. For each new AI detection (person, vehicle, pet), log the event, call
    `GET {MOTION_BASE_URL}/motion?{camera name}`, and five seconds later call
    `GET {MOTION_BASE_URL}/motion/reset?{camera name}`.
 Camera names are URL-encoded automatically.
+4. If the connection drops, automatically back off and retry the login.
-4. Continue running until interrupted.
+5. Continue running until interrupted.
 Press `Ctrl+C` to stop; pending HTTP requests complete, the Baichuan subscription is released, and the session logs out cleanly.

 ## Notes
 - If the camera name is missing, the script falls back to `channel-{index}` when building the webhook URL.